aldivi/caland/README.txt

 #	lt				array of land types to plot; can be any number of available types (all are below as default)
 #	own				array of ownerships to plot; can be any number of available types (only "All_own" is the default, which is the aggregation of ownerships)
 #	figdir			the directory within data_dir to write the figures; do not include the "/" character at the end
+#	INDIVIDUAL		flag: set to TRUE when comparing a single practice scenario with a static control scenario to get per managed area diagnostics

 # notes:
 # need at least two scenarios for this to work